Senate Bill No. 7

 (7) Number of adverse events associated with an opioid overdose prevention and treatment program, including a description of the adverse events.

-(f) To implement the provisions of this section, including establishing the standards for certification and approval of opioid overdose prevention and treatment training programs, the Office of Emergency Medical Services may promulgate emergency rules pursuant to the provisions of section fifteen, article three, chapter twenty-nine-a of this code.
+(f) To implement the provisions of this section, including establishing the standards for certification and approval of opioid overdose prevention and treatment training programs, the Office of Emergency Medical Services shall promulgate emergency rules pursuant to the provisions of section fifteen, article three, chapter twenty-nine-a of this code or propose rules for legislative approval in accordance with the provisions of article three, chapter twenty-nine-a of this code.